 Learning to See With Your Camera

 This is a short lesson on a few elements of composition to help improve your photography.
-This article is about: Photo Composition – Line and Space.
-It’s part of a series of lessons I am offering that eventually will be put together into an online course.
-Currently I travel in Asia as a travel photographer creating images that I sell as well as to use to illustrate for teaching purposes, and for Coffee Table Books and stock photography sales.
+This article is a shott into into Photo Composition. – .
+Currently I travel in Asia as a travel photographer creating images that for Coffee Table Travel Photography Books and their companion Travel ebooks.
+The ebooks include information and stories about some of the photos in the print book, plus more photos.

-Thomas Levine has been a professional photographer for over 27 years and loves to share his knowledge of photography.
+Thomas Levine has been a professional photographer for over 27 years during the past 4 years has traveled SE Asia and is till exploring and taking more photos.
 Join Thomas’s To Follow my travels in Asia – FaceBook: Travels Posts or Photography Posts.
 LinkedIn

 Street Photography – © Thomas Levine Photography All Rights Reserved